MedadRufus/amt-wavenet/README.md

 | J. S. Bach    | ![](assets/bach-estim.png) | ![](assets/bach-eval.png) |
 | Hiromi Uehara | ![](assets/hiro-estim.png) | ![](assets/hiro-eval.png) |

-For both samples, you can listen to the input and its transcription samples separately as well as overlaid in this [SoundCloud album](https://soundcloud.com/user-127638743/sets/amt-wavenet-demo-tracks).
+For both samples, you can listen to the input and its transcription separately as well as overlaid in this [SoundCloud album](https://soundcloud.com/user-127638743/sets/amt-wavenet-demo-tracks).

 ## Missing features:
 * A `transcribe.py` script to enable generating transcriptions using a previously trained model, including hamming window smoothing of predictions, possibly supplied soundfont for `fluidsynth` synthesis, and not requiring labels for performance evaluation as [`test.py`](test.py) does.